How It Works

 2 Find A Car

 Use the app to see available cars nearby.
-Book up to 30 minutes in advance, or just walk up to a car on the street.
+Book up to 30 minutes in advance, or just walk up to an available car on the street.
 If the windshield light is green, it’s up for grabs.

 Unlock a car right from your smartphone or using the Gig Card.
 Make sure you have bluetooth enabled for best results when using your phone.

 4 Hit The Road

 No key!
 Just put your foot on the brake and push the “Power” button and drive.
-You can go anywhere in the U.S. for as short or long as you want, just make sure to end your trip in the original HomeZone.
+You can go anywhere in the contiguous U.S. for as short or long as you want, just make sure to end your trip in the original HomeZone.
 Not ready to end your trip, but need to make a stop?
 Just click the Lock/Unlock button and select Lock.

 5 Park Easily

-Park for free in any Gig-designated, residential, or permit‑only spots within the Gig's original HomeZone.
-Do not park within 12-hours of street sweeping, in any no-parking zone, or in commercial or loading zones.
+Park for free in any Gig-designated, residential, or permit-only spots within the HomeZone.
+Do not park within 12-hours of any posted parking restrictions, including street sweeping, no-parking zones, or commercial or loading zones.
 Check out our parking rules before you go.

 6 Always Affordable